chadwhitacre/openpath/2024/the-historical-case-for-fair-source/index.md

 in 1998) and Free Software (1983).
 In some fashion, software sharing goes back to the dawn of computing.
 What is Fair Source?
 Why do we need it now?

-Fair Source is software that is safe for companies to share and developers to use.
+<b>Fair Source</b> is software that is **safe for companies to share and developers to
+use**.
 We need it because, historically, Open Source has been an ambiguous term, applied to both community and commercial projects.
 By introducing a new term for commercial projects, Fair Source, we can set better expectations with developers, reduce pressure to change the Open Source Definition, and free up